Assessment Moderation Policy

 • Unit Evaluation and Improvement feedback from students

-This information will be forwarded to the Academic in charge and the Unit Co-ordinator (UC) and where relevant the Head of School (HOS).
-A response will be provided by both the Academic in charge and the unit coordinator and any improvement items entered into the Quality Improvement section for the unit of study in UGBOOT
+This information will be forwarded to the Academic in charge and the Unit Co-ordinator (UC) and where relevant the Dean of School (DOS).
+A response will be provided by both the Academic in charge and the unit coordinator and any improvement items approved by the Dean of School, will be entered into the Quality Improvement section for the unit of study in UGBOOT.

 Within each course a sample of units will undergo external review and assessment benchmarking within the cycle of accreditation.
 These sample units will be prioritised as: